S81D/xsec_analyzer/README.txt

 -Currently only works with MC files, not real data files.
 Will need updates in future -Feel free to add extra flag/category branches!
-Please document any additions -Does not check if additional branches already exist
+Please document any additions -Does not check if additional branches already exist -If comparing MC to Fake Data (MC), make sure to strip out ALL the weights.
+You can do this via `root -l stripWeights.C`.
+Modify the script accordingly.

 --------------
 ***DVShiftE***